 Another interesting possibility is when and if the need for more sustainable packaging and the cost of logistics ends up changing the products themselves.
 One classic example is movement toward concentrates to avoid shipping water, but we’re seeing flashes of an exciting new horizon with Amazon’s plunge into microwave assisted thermal sterilization (MATS).
 We may not need into ship ice packs if, in the future, we’re eating more food that doesn’t require refrigeration.
 Packaging will be at the forefront as processing technologies, changes to the products themselves and the tightening of logistics efficiencies dramatically reconfigure the product/packaging/process system.

 Part 2 of this series will examine what industry can do about adapting packaging for this next era of production.

-Kelly Cramer is a project associate at GreenBlue where she works primarily within GreenBlue’s Sustainable Packaging Coalition and one of its fastest growing projects, the How2Recycle Label program.
+Kelly Cramer is a senior manager at GreenBlue and the Sustainable Packaging Coalition, where she leads one of its fastest growing projects, the How2Recycle Label program.
 She comes to GreenBlue with a background in public interest advocacy and a J.D. in Environmental Law from Lewis & Clark Law School in Portland, OR, as well as a deep passion for writing and design.